 1. Determine what you need versus what you want

 It’s easy to get caught up in car-buying excitement and drive away with one that just doesn’t suit your needs.

 Before you visit a dealer’s lot or peruse cars online, make a list of “must-haves” and “nice-to-haves” for your next car.
 Do you need four doors so the kids can easily get in and out?
 How often would you really use a high-end entertainment system?

-2. Make a list of cars you want to consider
+2. Make a list of cars to consider

 You might think that if you know you want an SUV, for example, you can just start shopping.
 Not so fast.

 There are different types of SUVs — which type do you want?
 Does the height of the step into the SUV matter?
 It might if you have young kids with short legs or older folks who don’t have the mobility they once did.